jamesbychance/fastAI/my_notes/02_prod/Lecture 2 - Questions.md

 > The objective of a recommendation engine is to drive additional sales by surprising and delighting the customer with recommendations of items they would not have purchased without the recommendation.
 > The lever is the ranking of the recommendations.
 > New data must be collected to generate recommendations that will cause new sales.
-> This will require conducting many randomized experiments in order to collect data about a wide range of recommendations for a wide range of customers.
+> This will require conducting many randomised experiments in order to collect data about a wide range of recommendations for a wide range of customers.
-> This is a step that few organizations take; but without it, you don't have the information you need to actually optimise recommendations based on your true objective (more sales!).
+> This is a step that few organisations take; but without it, you don't have the information you need to actually optimise recommendations based on your true objective (more sales!).

 Create an image recognition model using data you curate, and deploy it on the web.
-> dasfasdf
+> yes, will do

 What is DataLoaders?
-> DataLoaders is a thin class that just stores whatever DataLoader objects you pass to it, and makes them available as train and valid.
-Although it's a very simple class, it's very important in fastai: it provides the data for your model.

-> DataLoaders: A fastai class that stores multiple DataLoader objects you pass to it, normally a train and a valid, although it's possible to have as many as you like.
-The first two are made available as properties.
+> FastAI's DataLoader is a specialised tool that helps machine learning models efficiently process large amounts of data.
+Think of it like a smart conveyor belt in a factory - instead of trying to process all the data at once, it breaks it down into manageable chunks (called batches) and feeds them into the model one at a time.
+This not only makes the learning process more efficient but also helps the computer manage its memory better.
+The DataLoader can do several helpful things automatically: it can shuffle the data (like mixing up flashcards before studying), process multiple chunks at the same time (like having several conveyor belts working in parallel), and customize how the data is prepared before being fed to the model.
+While it's built on top of a similar tool from PyTorch (another popular machine learning framework), FastAI's version adds extra features to make it more flexible and easier to use.

 What four things do we need to tell fastai to create DataLoaders?
 > To turn our downloaded data into a DataLoaders object we need to tell fastai at least four things: